-Triaging patients: Osteopaths should consider continuing communicating with patients prior to attendance to ensure that they do not have relevant symptoms and that a face-to-face appointment is appropriate.
-Guidance on undertaking remote and video consultations (Statement on remote consultations - key principles 2 April 2020) is available.
+Triaging patients: Osteopaths should consider continuing communicating with patients prior to attendance to ensure that they do not have relevant symptoms and that a face-to-face appointment is still appropriate.
+Where it is decided that a remote consultation is appropriate, please refer to GOsC's Statement on remote consultations.